GilliesK/GilliesK.github.io/_posts/2012-02-07-example-content.md

 layout: post
 title: About Myself
 ---
-I am a physics Ph.D. student at Brown University.
+I am a physics Ph.D. candidate at Brown University.
 Before Brown, I graduated with a BA in physics from Clark University.

 I am originally from Cote d'ivoire and grew up in Pennsylvania.